mkenjis/spark_streaming_with_twitter_trend_topics/README.md

 # Purpose:
 - use twitter as producer to ingest tweets to be used by spark streaming.
-- show the trend topics being twitted in twitter
+- show trend topics using updateStateByKey to count and keep state count by hashtag

 # Requirements:
 - Spark installed